 Saleh M Abubaker

-Chief Risk Officer

-Chairman of the Country

-Risk Control Committee
+Pakistan, born 1965 Chief Risk Officer Chairman of the Country Risk Control Committee

 Saleh M Abubaker started his banking career with Habib American Bank (HAB) in New York in 1991 after completing his MBA.
 In 1997 he joined Habib Bank AG Zurich UAE as the Head of Financial Institutions.
-In his past 25 years with the Bank, he has also headed Operational Risk and Transactions Banking Unit.
+In his past 26 years with the Bank, he has also headed Operational Risk and Transactions Banking Unit.